Scholarships and Awards

 2023: Liam Burden, BS Marketing, Dual Degree

-• Capstone Anniversary Scholarship
+• The Capstone Anniversary Scholarship

 The Capstone Anniversary Scholarship at Molloy University is awarded to one or more Undergraduate Capstone students from the fall and spring semesters.
 The award will be $500 given to the selected student(s) who has met the following criteria: